laurentperrinet/laurentperrinet.github.io/content/publication/ravello-16-droplets/index.md

 - preprint
 title: Differential response of the retinal neural code with respect to the sparseness of natural images
-tags: ["motion-clouds", "motion-perception", "sparse-coding"]
+tags:
+- motion-clouds
+- motion-perception
+- sparse-coding
+categories:
+- Computational Neuroscience
+- Education
-categories: ["Computational Neuroscience", "Education", "Outreach & Public Engagement"]
+- Outreach & Public Engagement
-projects: ["open-science"]
+projects:
+- open-science
 ---

 {{< figure src="retina.png" title="Sparse coding of images in the retina follows regular statistics at the global, not the local scale" numbered="true" >}}
 See [supplementray code](https://laurentperrinet.github.io/sciblog/posts/2017-11-21_retina_sparseness.html).
 # How does the retina respond to stimuli with different sparseness?